 You may know that in the early days, plain text emails were the most popular choice among all brands.
 In fact, in America or other English-speaking countries, the emails were and are still written via the American Standard Code for Information Interchange (ASCII).
 While they had no information regarding the font, size, or color of the text, the email program could decide how to display them.

-So, you may read the email in Times New Roman 12, but the person next to you can read it in Calibri 14.
+You may read the email in Times New Roman 12, but the person next to you can read it in Calibri 14.
 If you have international customers and you want to personalize the plain text email, you will need to use different ASCII sets.

-If you ever think about going retro or you want to do something special, you should use ASCII graphic art.
+If you ever think about going retro or want to do something special, you should use ASCII graphic art.
 This will have a positive effect on open and engagement rates.
 Take a look at the masterpiece below.

 Even though this was created in the 1960s, it’s still used today even in online communities such as Reddit.
 The main idea is that plain text emails are limited due to ASCII itself.
 Meaning, you have little control over styling the text.
 However, without a doubt, they are still used today by brands.
-Some brands use this style when sending out sale letters or even updates about a particular order.
+Some brands use this style when sending out sales letters or even updates about a particular order.
 If you want to engage one-on-one with a customer, you want to use this type of format.
-This is because it’s easy to understand, to use, and it gets the message across much more clearly.
+This is because it’s easy to understand and use, and it gets the message across much more clearly.

-HTML Vs. Plain Text
+HTML Emails Vs. Plain Text Emails

-It’s understood that to keep on top of email marketing and competitors, you must analyze data as soon as you receive it.
+To keep on top of email marketing and competitors, you must analyze data as soon as you receive it.
 It will help you know your customers by:

 • understanding what they engage the most with